Jac-eko/p8-smartwatch-hacking/README.md

 # Other useful information
 - P8 Pinouts
   - <https://files.gitter.im/nRF51822-Arduino-Mbed-smart-watch/Lobby/oFNe/P8pinout.jpg>
 - Other DaFlasher compatible smartwatches and bracelets
   - <https://gist.github.com/atc1441/d0a3c1f5ee69ab901bccba4eb47a6e4e>

+"the p8 watch is a pinetime, same hardware, pinouts, manufacturer.
+Some minor differences on how the button is handled exist" - enaon

+"PineTime and P8 are almost identical but attract different types of developer" - Daniel Thompson

 # Micropython learning
 - <https://realpython.com/micropython/>